charlesnicholson/nanoprintf/README.md

 1. To call, just `#include "path/to/nanoprintf.h"` as usual and call the functions.
 1. Compile your code with your nanoprintf configuration flags.
 Alternately, wrap `nanoprintf.h` in your own header that defines all of your configuration flags, and use that everywhere in steps 2-3.

+If you prefer a more hermetic integration, nanoprintf can also be fully sandboxed inside of your own code and not leak any symbols.
+In this case, create your own header file in your own style that defines functions like `your_vsnprintf` and `your_snprintf` but don't include nanoprintf.h.
+In your source file, set up your nanoprintf flags (including `NANOPRINTF_VISIBILITY_STATIC=1`), include nanoprintf with `NANOPRINTF_IMPLEMENTATION` defined, and have the implementations of `your_vsnprintf` forward into nanoprintf.

 ## API

 nanoprintf has 4 main functions: